dboikliev/LinqTS/README.md

 1. [seq](#seq)
 1. [id](#id)

-In order to visualize the resulting structre a function `prettyPrint` is provided which prints a tree-like representation of the operators to the console.
+The function `print` is provided can be used to display tree-like representation of the operators in the console.

 ```typescript
 import {  linq, prettyPrint, seq } from './src/linq';